jac307/MediaArtTutorials/IARTS1T03/WT-W9.md

 <h3 style="color: darkred;">[15 min] Installation Concept | Spatial Intentions — Start Here</h3>

-Write **7–10 sentences** defining your installation concept.
+Write **1-pharragraph (250-300 words / approximately half a page)** defining your installation concept.

-Address:
+Your paragraph must clearly address:

 1. What kind of atmosphere are you constructing?
-2. How do audiences move through the space?
+2. How will audiences move through the space?
-3. Where are moments of intimacy, intensity, or distance?
-4. How do sound, light, and objects interact spatially?
+3. How do sound, light, and geometric objects interact spatially?
-5. What changes as audiences walk between speaker zones?
+4. How can you define at least three distinct zones within the installation where sound and light create different moods, intensities, or levels of intimacy?

+Be specific.
+Describe spatial relationships, not narrative meaning.
+Focus on how the environment functions as an embodied experience.

 ---